-Once it’s downloaded, add it to your web browser as an extension:
+Once you download it, add it to your web browser as an extension:

-As a side note, if you’re one of the few readers still using Internet Explorer, this fix won’t work for you since the plugin is outdated.
+As a side note, if you’re still using Internet Explorer, this fix won’t work since the plugin is outdated.

 Now that your extension is added, it’s time to log in to MyFitnessPal.